DesignSafe-CI/training-OpenSees-on-DesignSafe/Docs_MD/TrainingNotebooks.md

-# Notebooks & Utilities
+# Training Material

-## Using the Training Notebooks and Python Library
+## Using the Training Notebooks

 Many of the pages in this training module are **generated directly from Jupyter notebooks**.
 These notebooks are designed to be **templates for your own work** — you should *never start from scratch*.
 Instead: